buzzqw/TUS/OBSS/OBSSv2-eng.md

 Forcibly deported from distant worlds made of chaos, war, and pain, after their Legions of Terror raged for over a century on our planet, further reducing the few remaining humans, the Lady of Light Ljust intervened directly to instill a spark of charity in their soulless bodies.

-And so the newborns, but not all, do not have this visceral hatred and homicidal mania, their blood has not been stained by Calicante, and they would like to live a normal life in contact with all other creatures, although well aware of how they are seen and treated by all others.
+And so some newborns do not have this visceral hatred and homicidal mania.
+Their blood has not been stained by Calicante, and they would like to live a normal life in contact with all other creatures, although they are well aware of how others see and treat them.

 These are the young elves who want to build and live in a new Earth.
 Other creatures have learned to judge an elf based on age, however difficult it is to give an age to this race; an *elderly* elf is evil and must be killed, a *young* elf perhaps is not evil.
 These are brutal and approximate methods that unfortunately continue to be widespread and applied.